If you are interested in finding out about nearby areas, you can do so by reading our guide to Suffolk towns and villages.

 You will be spoilt for choice of where to eat in Lavenham as there’s plenty of first class fare on offer.
 Two completely different options stand out – The Great House has 3 AA Rosettes for its award winning French cuisine which is the best in East Anglia.
 They also offer 5 star accommodation but book early as there aren’t many rooms!
 For a high quality, luxury break in Lavenham The Great House is the boutique Hotel and restaurant that you’ll want to stay in.

-Close by is The Six Bells at Preston St Mary, some 4 miles away.
-This is a Grade 11 listed village pub offering fantastic ‘Pub Classics’ on their lunchtime and dinner menus, as well as local specials and fish sourced from Leigh On Sea.
+Just a 10-15 minute drive takes you to Long Melford, where there are plenty of places to eat and drink.
+Also close by is The Six Bells at Preston St Mary, some 4 miles away.
+This is a Grade II listed village pub offering fantastic ‘Pub Classics’ on their lunchtime and dinner menus, as well as local specials and fish sourced from Leigh On Sea.
 While away an afternoon watching the Six Nations or relaxing in their spacious garden, and feel yourself at home in this picturesque part of the country.